rennier/Google-Cyber-Security-Portfolio/README.md

   <br>

-**4.Tools of the Trade: Linux and SQL.<br>** Explaining the relationship between operating systems, applications, and hardware.<br>
+**4.Tools of the Trade: Linux and SQL.<br>** Explaininging the relationship between operating systems, applications, and hardware.<br>
 Compareing a graphical user interface to a command line interface.<br>
 Navigating and manage the file system using Linux commands via the Bash shell.<br>
 Use SQL to retrieve information from a database.<br>